TimingJL/rails-blog/README.md

 The `:method => :delete` part is required if you use the default HTTP method.
 To change it, you will need to tell Devise this:
 Under `app/config/initializers/devise.rb`
+change

+	# config/initializers/devise.rb
+	# The default HTTP method used to sign out a resource.
+Default is :delete.
+	config.sign_out_via = :delete

+to

 	# config/initializers/devise.rb
 	# The default HTTP method used to sign out a resource.
 Default is :delete.